Home › Blog › What is Diversity, Equity, and Inclusion (DEI)? 25+ Survey Questions to Ask

 By asking the right workplace diversity questions, you can gain valuable insights into how well your company is implementing DEI policies, identify areas for improvement, and set benchmarks to evaluate your future performance.

-Start by deploying a robust survey tool like ProProfs Survey Maker.
+Start by deploying a robust survey tools like ProProfs Survey Maker.
 It will help to reduce manual efforts in designing and analyzing the DEI surveys.
 Then, set up proper access permissions to ensure data anonymity and protect respondents’ privacy.

 About the author